AdibAkbari/presto-deploy/UIUX.md

 which is a sans-serif font.
 This geometric typeface produces and organic feel which is inviting to the users.
 It is almost monolinear and easy to read.

+For long presentation titles, we truncate and add ellipsis, but also have a tooltip that shows the full title if the user wants to see it.